-- Verbal praise and written praise for good work - Positive points for both effort and achievement, which are celebrated in assemblies via certificates and prizes. - Annual subject and form group prizes - Posting examples of excellent work in art/design, sports, and drama and concert achievements on the school's publications and within Departments, so that the community can celebrate success - · Reports to parents, which will offer constructive advice and praise as appropriate.
+- · Verbal praise and written praise for good work - Positive points for both effort and achievement, which are celebrated in assemblies via certificates and prizes. - Posting examples of excellent work in art/design, sports, and drama and concert achievements on the school's publications and within Departments, so that the community can celebrate success - Reports to parents, which will offer constructive advice and praise as appropriate. - .
+Parent Praise emails from the Deputy Head.

-Our system allows pupils to be rewarded with points throughout the school, for example:
+Our system allows pupils to be rewarded with points throughout the school based upon the 4 ls.